Careers in education

 The field of education offers a wide range of rewarding career paths.
 Educators help shape the leaders of the future, and they provide everyone from preschoolers to adult students the opportunity to change their lives through education.

 The drawback?
-Careers in education also have a reputation for low pay.
+Careers in education have a reputation for low pay.
 However, there are opportunities to defy that stereotype outside traditional teaching roles in primary and secondary education.
-In fact, from administrators to instructional coordinators, there are several well-paying jobs in education to consider.
+In fact, from administrators to instructional coordinators, there are several well-paying careers in education to consider.

-Additionally, the fields of education, training and library occupations have a job outlook of 857,600 openings projected each year from 2022 to 2032.
+Additionally, training and library occupations have a job outlook of 857,600 openings projected each year from 2022 to 2032.

-Between stable job growth and a range of salary options, education is a field that has more diversity of opportunity than you might think.
-But it’s first important to learn what role would be a great fit for you.
-Here are some higher-paying jobs in education to consider.
+Between stable job growth and a range of salary options, education is a field that has more diversity of opportunity than one might think.
+But it’s first important to learn what role could be a great fit.
+Here are some higher-paying careers in education to consider.

 Salary ranges are not specific to students or graduates of University of Phoenix.
 Actual outcomes vary based on multiple factors, including prior work experience, geographic location and other factors specific to the individual.
 University of Phoenix does not guarantee employment, salary level or career advancement.
 BLS data is not geographically based.
 Information for a specific state/city can be researched on the BLS website.